devhelpr/form-agent/system-prompt.md

 6. For components:
    - Each component must have a unique ID and appropriate type
    - Use descriptive, simple field IDs that can be used directly in template variables
-     * GOOD: "fullName", "email", "phone", "heightCm", "smoker", "preExistingConditions"
+     * GOOD: "fullName", "email", "phone", "heightCm", "smoker", "preExistingConditions", "sliderprice", "sliderquantity"
-     * BAD: "applicant_full_name", "user-email", "healthData"
+     * BAD: "applicant_full_name", "user-email", "healthData", "slider-price", "slider-quantity"
+   - CRITICAL: Field IDs MUST NOT contain dashes "-" - use underscores "_" or camelCase instead
+     * Valid: "fullName", "email", "phone_number", "sliderprice", "sliderquantity"
+     * Invalid: "full-name", "user-email", "slider-price", "slider-quantity"
    - Use the correct component type based on functionality:
      - text: For displaying static text, summaries with template variables
      - input: For single-line text input (name, email, phone, etc.)